SandeepChatterjee66/Research-Gap-Identification/readme.md

    - id: unique identifier
    - keywords: array of keywords

+Note : Dataset upload has failed due to error in commits but few data are there

 2. Update the data path in `main.py`:
 ```python
 df = loader.load_csv("datasets/data.csv", "keywords")